-Following Democrats' sweeping victories in the House of Representatives during the 2018 midterm elections, many in the party are already looking ahead to the 2020 presidential election and the opportunity to unseat President Donald Trump.
+Following Democrats' sweeping victories in the House of Representatives during the 2018 midterm elections, many in the party are eagerly anticipating the 2020 presidential election and the opportunity to unseat President Donald Trump.

 Sen. Cory Booker